 Presentation of the CSO

-The Center for the Sociology of Organizations (CSO) – a joint research unit affiliated with Sciences Po and the CNRS – is an academic center that built its reputation on organizational studies and has progressively broadened the scope of its areas of investigation and research questions since.
-Today it is a well-known center for social science in the fields of economic sociology, the sociology of organizations, of public action, of professions, of social movements, and of law.
+The Centre for the Sociology of Organisations (CSO) – a joint research unit affiliated with Sciences Po and the CNRS – is an academic centre that built its reputation on organisational studies and has progressively broadened its scope.
+Today, the centre is well-known for research in the fields of economic sociology, the sociology of organisations, of public action, of professions, of social movements, and of law.

-The research carried out at the CSO covers a wide range of subjects, which are often approached from a comparative perspective and remain in touch with the changes taking place in contemporary society.
+The research carried out at the CSO covers a wide range of subjects, which are often approached from a comparative perspective and maintain a conscientious familiarity with the changes taking place in contemporary society.

-Research at the CSO is organized into 5 research programs that aim to inscribe these subjects within a sociological approach:
+Research at the CSO is organized into 5 research programmes that aim to explore their subjects within a sociological approach: